siddheshmalvankar/2MinuteRead/UsingDeclarations.md

       }
       ```

-In the preceding example, the file is disposed when the closing brace for the method is reached.
+In the preceding example, the 'file' variable is disposed when the closing brace for the method is reached.
 That's the end of the scope in which file is declared.